kpnaga08/Unsupervised-k-means/README.md

 ***

 # Demo:
-Ukmeans.m: you can run this Ukmeans file, and its performance will be recorded automatically.
+Please run the 'Ukmeans.m', and reproduce the results on 'Iris' datasets.

 **In case the repository or the publication was helpful in your work, please use the following to cite the original paper,**